cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 The transformer foundation model was able to spot subtle sequential patterns of card testing that previous feature-engineered models missed, blocking attacks in real-time before they could do damage.
 This showcases the potential of transformer models: “Turns out attention was all payments needed!”, as the Stripe engineers quip.

-Researchers have applied Transformer encoders to tabular data.[^18] For example, using models like [TabTransformer](https://github.com/lucidrains/tab-transformer-pytorch) or integration of transformers with structured data.
+Researchers have applied Transformer encoders to tabular data as well.[^18] For example, using models like [TabTransformer](https://github.com/lucidrains/tab-transformer-pytorch) or integration of transformers with structured data.
-They reported improved accuracy over MLPs and even over tree models in some cases.
+They reported improved accuracy over MLPs and even over tree models in some cases.[^26]

 The ability of transformers to focus attention on important features or interactions could be beneficial for high-dimensional transaction data.
 For example, a transformer might learn to put high attention on the `device_id` feature when the `ip_address_country` is different from the `billing country`, effectively learning a rule-like interaction that would be hard for a linear model.

-Transformers can also model **cross-item sequences**: one can feed a sequence of past transactions as a “sentence” into a transformer, where each transaction is like a token embedding (comprising attributes like amount, merchant category, etc.).
+Transformers can also model cross-item sequences: one can feed a sequence of past transactions as a “sentence” into a transformer, where each transaction is like a token embedding (comprising attributes like amount, merchant category, etc.).
 The transformer can then output a representation of the sequence or of the next transaction’s risk.
 This is similar to an RNN’s use but with the advantage of attention capturing long-range dependencies (e.g., a pattern that repeats after 20 transactions).
 There have been experiments where a transformer outperformed LSTM on fraud sequence classification, due to its parallel processing and ability to consider all transactions’ relations at once.

-Another angle is using transformer models for **entity resolution and representation** in fraud.
+Another angle is using transformer models for entity resolution and representation in fraud.
 For instance, a transformer can be trained on the corpus of all descriptions or merchant names that a user has transacted with, thereby learning a “profile” of the user’s spending habits and detecting an out-of-profile transaction (similar to how language models detect an odd word in a sentence).
 Additionally, [BERT](https://en.wikipedia.org/wiki/BERT_(language_model))-like models can be used on event logs or customer support chats to detect social engineering fraud attempts, though that’s adjacent to transaction fraud.

 ## Foundation models